Burmese–Siamese War (1785–1786)

 The Burmese–Siamese War (1785–1786), known as the Nine Armies' Wars (สงครามเก้าทัพ) in Siamese history because the Burmese came in nine armies, was the first war between the Konbaung dynasty of Burma and the Siamese Rattanakosin Kingdom of the Chakri dynasty.

 King Bodawpaya of Burma pursued an ambitious campaign to expand his dominions into Siam.
 In 1785, three years after the foundation of Bangkok as the new royal seat and the Chakri dynasty, King Bodawpaya of Burma marched massive armies with total number of 144,000 to invade Siam in nine armies through five directions including Kanchanaburi, Ratchaburi, Lanna, Tak, Thalang (Phuket), and the southern Malay Peninsula.
 However, the overstretched armies and provision shortages deemed the Burmese campaign failed.
 The Siamese under King Rama I and his younger brother Prince Maha Sura Singhanat successfully warded off Burmese invasions.
 By early 1786, the Burmese had largely retreated.

 After the truce during the rainy season, King Bodawpaya resumed his campaign in late 1786.
 King Bodawpaya sent his son Prince Thado Minsaw to concentrate his forces on Kanchanaburi in only a single direction to invade Siam.
-The Siamese met the Burmese at Tha Dindaeng, hence the term "Tha Dindaeng Campaign".
+The Siamese met the Burmese at Tha Dindaeng, hence the term "Tha Din Daeng campaign".
 The Burmese were again defeated and Siam managed to defend its western border.
 These two failed invasions ultimately turned out to be the last full-scale invasion of Siam by Burma.

 Background

 Traditional rivalries and dispute over Mon rebels and the Tenasserim coast led to the Burmese-Siamese wars in the eighteenth century.
 In 1767, the Burmese of the newly founded Konbaung dynasty invaded and destroyed the Ayutthaya Kingdom.
 King Taksin of Thonburi reunited Siam in the aftermath of the destruction of the Ayutthaya government and capital.
 In 1774, most of the Lanna Kingdom, which had been under the Burmese rule for about 250 years, came under Siamese domination with exception of Chiang Saen still under Burmese rule.
-During the Burmese-Siamese War (1775-76), Siam nearly succumbed to the Burmese forces led by General Maha Thiha Thura and Siam's manpower was depleted.
+During the Burmese–Siamese War (1775–1776), Siam nearly succumbed to the Burmese forces led by General Maha Thiha Thura and Siam's manpower was depleted.

 In 1782, Chao Phraya Chakri was crowned as the King Rama I of Siam and founded the Chakri dynasty.
 In the same year, Prince Badon Min dethroned King Phaungkaza Maung Maung and crowned himself as King Bodawpaya.
 King Bodawpaya began his reign with glorious military conquests.
 In 1784, he sent his son Prince Thado Minsaw to successfully conquer the Kingdom of Mrauk U or the Arakan Kingdom.
 After Arakan, King Bodawpaya turned his eyes on Siam as his next military expedition.